bioinfo-biols/CIRI-cookbook/source/de.md

 | 3 | group ("C" for control, "T" for treatment) |
 | 4 | subject (optional, only for paired samples) |

+**Note: If you are planning to use CIRI_DE for differential expression, then group name in column 3 must be either "C" or "T".**

 Then, run `prep_CIRIquant` to summarize the circRNA expression profile in all samples

 ```